estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D77 - May 29, 2018
+Not a lot of time today, but the stuff I did manage to code actually worked.
+Yay! #100DaysOfCode #swift #iOS

 ### R2D76 - May 28, 2018
 Working on programmatically taking a screenshot and sharing it with Facebook, Twitter, email, etc. #100DaysOfCode #swift #iOS